Jewelry Appraisals

 All of A.J.
 Martin’s jewelry appraisals are done by a local and independent GIA Graduate Gemologist member of the National Association of Jewelry Appraisers.
 He examines your piece(s) in front of you and—in most cases—requires no more than half an hour of your time.

-Estate valuation work is billed at $240 per hour with a $60 minimum.
+Fair market appraisals are billed at $50 for the first item and $20 for each additional item.
 This rate is charged only for exam time but includes all research and document preparation.

 Appraisals are done by appointment only.
 Please call or write us to ask about scheduling.